Peakfijn/Conventions/README.md

-# Commit Conventions - Peakfijn
+# Development Conventions - Peakfijn

-A set of packages and configuration for Peakfijn commit conventions.
+A set of packages and configuration for Peakfijn development conventions.

 ## License